 Grandma, rapidly calculating how many days were left in The (then) Four-Year-Old’s visit: “Two weeks.”

-(Or however long it takes for the stingers to run out of sting.)
+The real answer, it seems, is not “Two weeks”, but however long it takes for the stingers to run out of sting.

 Most species of jellyfish only release enough toxin to paralyze or kill small fish and crustaceans, but some jellyfish can be harmful to humans, depending on the strength of the toxin, your sensitivity to it, and the thickness of your skin.